BiTheDev/Project_management/index.md

 <h2 align='center'> Summary </h2>

-> * Self-motivated software enthusiast with three years of programming experience.
+> * Self-motivated software enthusiast with three years of programming in individual and team projects.
-> * Passion for trendy technology, able to accomplish projects efficiently in a team or individual.
+> * Passion for AI, VR, AR ,and Big Data.
+Able to accomplish projects efficiently in a team or individual.
-> *  Continue expanding skillset and improving proficiency in programming, debugging, problem-solving and data analysis.
+> * Ever-expanding skillset and proficiency in programming, debugging, problem-solving and data analysis.

 <h2 align ='center'> Education </h2>